Skip to content

 Channel Agent vs. Copilot Studio Agent IB Support

-Information Barriers support varies by agent type in Teams:
+Information Barriers support varies by agent surface in Teams:

-M365 Copilot ✅ Yes Built-in User context inherits barriers
+M365 Copilot (BizChat, Office hosts) ✅ Yes Built-in User context inherits all IB policies; IB-aware indexing is the floor of retrieval

-Copilot Studio agents in Teams ✅ Yes Teams app package User context inherits barriers
+Copilot Studio agent in Teams 1:1 / group chat ✅ Yes Teams app package, per-user invocation User context inherits IB

-• Zone 3 prohibition: Do not deploy Channel Agents in Teams channels where barrier-protected segments interact
+• Zone 3 prohibition: Do not deploy Channel Agents in Teams channels where barrier-protected segments interact, and do not expose any Copilot Studio agent over web/DirectLine without compensating data-scope restrictions.

-• Knowledge source isolation: Manually verify Channel Agent knowledge sources contain no cross-barrier content
+• Knowledge-source isolation: Manually verify Channel Agent and external-channel knowledge sources contain no cross-barrier content; document this verification in the change record.

-Testing Note: Before deploying any agent to Teams channels used by barrier-protected segments, test barrier enforcement by having a user from one segment invoke the agent and verify they cannot access content from the blocked segment.
+Pre-deployment test: Before publishing any agent into a Teams space used by barrier-protected segments, have a user from one segment invoke the agent and verify they cannot retrieve content owned by the blocked segment.
+Capture screenshots and PowerShell evidence in the change ticket.

 Key Configuration Points

-• Create organization segments in Purview (IB-Research, IB-Trading, IB-InvestmentBanking, IB-Sales, IB-Compliance)
+• Create organization segments in Purview (e.g., IB-Research, IB-Trading, IB-InvestmentBanking-Public, IB-InvestmentBanking-Private, IB-Sales, IB-Compliance, IB-Muni-Underwriting, IB-Muni-Advisory)

 Zone-Specific Requirements